examdawn/content/NEP2020/2024/BCA/3rdsem/cs/solved/important/important-1.md

     - It is useful to develop web, window, and mobile applications.

 [JavaTPoint](https://www.javatpoint.com/vb-net)

+## Q16.
+Write a basic structure of an HTML program
+TODO: Solve

+## Q17.
+List the different types of languages supported in .NET Framework
+TODO: Solve

 ## Q18.Define try and catch block with an example program
 When executing C# code, different errors can occur: coding errors made by the programmer, errors due to wrong input, or other unforeseeable things.